 Innovation(s) Walk: Think Like An Entrepreneur

-Building on the Cars Rule Walk students can examine the local community in more detail and think about re-designing a distribution chain to be less car-centric.
+Students can examine the local community in more detail and think about re-designing a distribution chain to be less car-centric.
 They can do a survey of the types of businesses around their school and provide a rationale for what other businesses would be good.
-Role play: Thinking like entrepreneurs, what particular innovations would increase walking in the community? (see Walkability Walk).
+Role play: Thinking like entrepreneurs, what particular innovations would increase walking in the community?
 What advertisements could students design (possibly using Canva or Pictochart) to encourage walking?